 It's an easy task made difficult for people with arthritis in their hands - opening door knobs.
 Arthritis aids compensate for lack of grip strength.

 Dr. Grip Pens are designed to make writing more comfortable even with arthritis.

 E-Readers are a great solution for people with arthritis who love to read but find it difficult to hold and carry books -- or fumble with page turning.
 E-readers make reading enjoyable again by providing some relief for painful joints.

-Elbow pain from arthritis can be very debilitating.
-Elbow supports can lessen the pain and protect the joint.
+Elbow supports can lessen pain and provide stability for the joint.

 An electric toothbrush can make dental care much easier for people with arthritis and dexterity problems.